ultimaweapon/tsuki/README.md

 # Tsuki
 [![Crates.io Version](https://img.shields.io/crates/v/tsuki)](https://crates.io/crates/tsuki)

 Tsuki is a port of Lua 5.4 to Rust.
-This is porting, not binding; which mean all code are Rust and can be using without C compiler[^1].
+This is a port, not binding; which mean all code are Rust and can be using without C compiler[^1].
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
 Note that this port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

-> [!IMPORTANT]
+> [!WARNING]
-> All types in Tsuki does not implement `Send` and `Sync` and no plan to support this at the moment.
+> Tsuki currently in a pre-1.0 so prepare for a lot of breaking changes!

 ## Status

 The VM to run Lua code is fully working almost exactly as vanilla Lua (see some of differences below).
 Some functions on Lua standard library are still missing.

+> [!IMPORTANT]
+> All types in Tsuki does not implement `Send` and `Sync` and no plan to support this at the moment.

 ## Safety

 All public API of Tsuki should provide 100% safety as long as you don't use unsafe API incorrectly.

-Tsuki is not designed to run untrusted Lua script.
+Tsuki was not designed to run untrusted Lua script.
 Although you can limit what Lua script can do by not expose a function to it but there is no way to limit amount of memory or execution time used by Lua script.
 The meaning of this is Lua script can cause a panic due to out of memory or never return the control back to Rust with infinite loop.

 ## Performance

-### VM
+### Interpreter

-On platform that Lua cannot use computed goto (e.g. Windows with MSVC) Tsuki VM is faster than Lua about 10% otherwise Lua is faster about 30%.
+On platform that Lua cannot use computed goto (e.g. Windows with MSVC) Tsuki is faster than Lua about 10% otherwise Lua is faster about 30%.
 The only possibility for Tsuki to be faster than Lua with computed goto is JIT since computed goto does not available on Rust.
 See issue [18](https://github.com/ultimaweapon/tsuki/issues/18) for more details.

 ### Async